mfessenden/SKTiled/Docs/Documentation/Getting Started.md

 #### Binary Frameworks

-It's also possible to build a binary **xcframework** framework for use with multiple platforms/architectures.
+It's also possible to build the new binary **xcframework** framework for use with multiple platforms/architectures.
 Pass the `--use-xcframeworks` argument to the update command:

     carthage update --use-xcframeworks

 The resulting framework file `**SKTiled.xcframework**` can be added to your project via dragging it into the **General > Frameworks, Libraries, and Embedded Content** section of each target.
 Unlike normal frameworks, this framework can be used with *any* platform.
+If your project will be build for multiple processor architectures (x86, Apple ARM), this is the preferred method.

 You'll need **Carthage v0.37.0** to build binary frameworks.
 See [**this issue**][carthage-issue-url] for more information.